Okazari/Rythm.js/README.md

 rythm.start()

 /* Stop the party
- * @freeze: Set this to true if you want to prevent the element to reset to its initial position */ rythm.stop(freeze)
+ * @freeze: Set this to true if you want to prevent the elements to reset to their initial position */ rythm.stop(freeze)
 ```